quentinjcm/portfolio/cv/index.md

 : *Senior Technical Artist*
 : Sitting between the creative and technical teams working on concept visualisation and development, Houdini to real time pipelines and 3D animation and look-dev for video installations.

+**Dec 2018**
+: Complete Fabrication
+: *Freelance 3D Artist*
+: Creating previs animations for the installation of Infinity Blue for Studio Swine at the Eden Project

 **Sept 2017 - Nov 2020**
 : Glassworks Ltd., London
 : *3D Artist*